Frequently Asked Questions

 Do you sell einkorn flour?

 Einkorn berries can be ground into flour with almost any counter top mill.
-We recommend using a stone or ceramic mill wherever possible but a quality steel mill will also work just fine.
-Here are two highly-rated mills that can be purchased online:
+We recommend using the Mockmill countertop stone mill to produce the best flour.

 Can I use these einkorn berries for seed?